 3. Entry requirements

-Before you fill in an application form, you need to check whether you meet the eligibility criteria for police constables.
+Before you fill in an application form, you need to check whether you meet the eligibility criteria for detective constable.

 See below for details:

 You must be aged 17 or older on the date of submitting your application.
 If you are 17, you will progress through the recruitment process but will not be able to take up appointment until reaching the age of 18.

 The upper age limit for applicants is 57 for graduate scheme and 56 for the apprenticeship scheme.
 This is to allow for the completion of training and the probationary period before the compulsory retirement age of 60.